axelvestberg/code-challenges/README.md

 - Remove duplicates from an array in places.

 ## Todo
+- This project is getting messy.
+Clean it up.
 - Update main readme file so to correspond with each challenge readme + possibly find a way to automate this.
 - [x] Install npm and jest.
 - [x] Write unit tests for the challenges.